Let them eat cake: Other attributions

 Another hypothesis is that after the revolution, the phrase, which was initially attributed to a great variety of princesses of the French royal family, eventually stuck on Marie Antoinette because she was in effect the last and best-remembered "great princess" of Versailles.
 The myth had also been previously attributed to two of Louis XV’s daughters: Madame Sophie and Madame Victoire.

 In his 1853 novel Ange Pitou, Alexandre Dumas attributes the quote to one of Marie Antoinette's favourites, the Duchess of Polignac.
-Also- The term "Cake" was commonly used to describe the burnt, blackened layer of dough that built up on the bottom of the communal outdoor bake ovens used by many poorer folk at the time.
-Thus a comment to "Let them eat cake." was a suggestion that the poor should consume the burnt, black and often moldy dough scraping from the ovens.

 Similar phrases

 The Book of Jin, a 7th-century chronicle of the Chinese Jin Dynasty, reports that when Emperor Hui (259–307) of Western Jin was told that his people were starving because there was no rice, he said, "Why don't they eat porridge with (ground) meat?" (何不食肉糜), showing his unfitness.